 With each ranking throwing up such wildly different results, it's hard to say which schools offer the best EMBAs.
 Ranking alone is a sure sign of quality.
 But there are schools which perform well across the EMBA rankings tables.

-The HEC Paris EMBA program is ranked the best in the world by the Financial Times and third in the world in QS’s Global ranking.
-The EMBA-Global Asia program, hosted by Columbia, Hong Kong University, and London School of Business, also performs well, ranked fourth in the world by the FT and fifth in the world by QS.
+The HEC Paris EMBA program is ranked third in the world by the Financial Times and third in the world in QS’s Global ranking.
+The EMBA-Global Asia program, hosted by Columbia, Hong Kong University, and London School of Business, also performs well, ranked 10th in the world by the FT and fifth in the world by QS.

 Two more joint EMBA programs perform equally well across both the Financial Times and QS rankings.
-They are the Tsinghua-INSEAD EMBA (TIEMBA), ranked ninth in the world by the FT and fourth by QS, and the Kellogg-HKUST EMBA, ranked second in the world by both the FT and QS.
+They are the Tsinghua-INSEAD EMBA (TIEMBA), ranked fifth in the world by the FT and fourth by QS, and the Kellogg-HKUST EMBA, is ranked the best EMBA program in the world by the FT and second by QS.